ITNaveen/Terraform-NT/base/Debugging.md

 5. TRACE

 TRACE   : ████████████████████ (Most Detailed)

 DEBUG   : ████████████

 INFO    : ████████

 WARNING : ███

 ERROR   : █ (Least Detailed)

-ERROR → Logs only critical errors
+ERROR → Logs only critical errors.
-WARN → Logs warnings and errors
+WARN → Logs warnings and errors.
-INFO → Logs general operational information
+INFO → Logs general operational information.

-DEBUG → Logs detailed debugging information - DEBUG logs will show which resource starts, how Terraform evaluates dependencies, and how resources interact as per your configuration
+DEBUG → Logs detailed debugging information - DEBUG logs will show which resource starts, how Terraform evaluates dependencies, and how resources interact as per your configuration.

+TRACE →
-TRACE → Logs extremely detailed internal debugging - If you set TF_LOG=TRACE, you’ll see everything in DEBUG, plus:
+Logs extremely detailed internal debugging -

+- If you set TF_LOG=TRACE, you’ll see everything in DEBUG.
-Low-level Terraform internals (e.g., function calls, internal state transitions).
+- Low-level Terraform internals (e.g., function calls, internal state transitions).
-Extremely detailed information about how Terraform processes resources.
+- xtremely detailed information about how Terraform processes resources.
-Deep-dive into the Terraform provider interactions.
+- Deep-dive into the Terraform provider interactions.

 # To use -
 # Set log type and path before Terraform commands